Dasharo/twpm-docs/docs/development/verilog_modules.md

   communication with LPC module.
 Because of that, all registers' values are available in one clock cycle and no wait states have to be inserted.
 - `input addr_i`: 16-bit address of register to access.
+- `input data_i`: 8-bit data from LPC module.
-- `inout data_io`: 8-bit bi-directional data from or to LPC module.
+- `output data_o`: 8-bit data to LPC module.
 - `input data_wr`, `output wr_done`, `input data_req`, `output data_rd`: 4
-  signals coordinating communication over `data_io`.
-Their functions can be found in the [LPC module description](#lpc-module) above.
+  signals coordinating communication over `data_i` and `data_o`.
+Their functions\
+  can be found in the [LPC module description](#lpc-module) above.
 - `output irq_num`, `output interrupt`: configuration and request of interrupts sent to host, see [LPC module description](#lpc-module) for details.
-Note that these are not interrupts sent towards MCU.
+Note that these are not interrupts sent towards NEORV32.

+Ports for signals for MCU interface:

+- `output op_type`: type of operation requested from TPM stack.
+Currently only `0` (no operation) and `1` (execute TPM2 command located in TPM RAM) are used.
+- `output locality`: locality at which the operation was requested.
+- `output buf_len`: length of data (e.g. TPM2 command) in TPM RAM.
+- `output exec`: signal that all of the above are valid and TPM stack should start performing the operation specified by `op_type`.
+- `output abort`: signal that the host requested the current operation to abort, TPM stack may check this bit intermittently and either finish or stop executing the ongoing operation.
+- `input complete`: signal that the operation has been finished and TPM RAM contains the response (if any).

+Ports for TPM RAM interface:

+- `output RAM_addr`: address in RAM on which to operate.
+- `input RAM_data_r`: data read from `RAM_addr`.
+- `output RAM_data_w`: data to be written at `RAM_addr`.
+- `output RAM_wr`: do a write. `RAM_data_r` is undefined as long as this signal is active, this is to allow for different FPGA implementations to be used.